WrightonLabCSU/DRAM/Development-Notes/Overview.md

 Pulled Repository:
 `DRAM2-NF`

+Database location:
+`/home/projects-wrighton-2/Pipeline_Development/DRAM2-Nextflow/DRAM2-NF/databases`

+Backup database location:
+`/home/projects-wrighton-2/Pipeline_Development/DRAM2-Nextflow/DRAM2-database-backup-06252024`

-The current container, `DRAM2-Nextflow-Main-Container-March252024-V4.sif`, is within the containers directory.
+The current Singularity container, `DRAM2-Nextflow-Main-Container-March252024-V4.sif`, is within the containers directory.

 Within this directory there are also various results directories and the databases directory.
 The databases directory is within the .gitignore.
 This contains the working versions of the DRAM2 databases - individual annotation databases and the SQL descriptions database.

 Central location for Singularity images - there is a location where some containers are housed and the long-term plan would be to set the location within the config files, for the containers, to be here:
 `/home/opt/singularity_containers/`
+Note: This is where COMET Singularity images reside.

 ### DRAM2 (Nextflow) Process overview